When to use URLs mode

 After the lookup finishes, you can use the table like any other Pin Explorer result:- Select rows and click Save to add pins to a Project.

-- Click Export to download selected pins or all pins.
+- Click Export to download selected pins or filtered results.

 - Use the row action menu to open the pin on Pinterest or copy the Pin URL.